 There are three main area’s a professional counsellor may have in their arsenal to help an individual psychodynamic, humanistic and behavioral.
 Having said that there are other approaches.
 The three I mention I believe to be the most commonly practiced.

 Enough back to the post.
 While neurosis is not a physical problem, it can over time cause great distress leading to physical problems.
-In the vast majority of cases it is brought about by social and environmental factors.
+In the vast majority of cases, it is brought about by social and environmental factors.
 This brings with them many problems.
-Yet even to day, many years on, I still hear of people been given drugs first, questions later.
+Yet even today, many years on, I still hear of people been given drugs first, questions later.

-Thankfully more so I hear of many doctor surgery’s having a registered counsellor or access to third party counsellor practice.
-To name drop one such organization namely North East Counselling Services (who are resident in Gateshead and cover most of South Tyneside) are excellent at what they do and I highly recommend.
+Thankfully more so I hear of many doctor surgery’s having a registered counsellor or access to third-party counsellor practice.
+To name drop one such organization namely North East Counselling Services (who are resident in Gateshead and cover Jarrow and Hebburn in South Tyneside as well as other areas) are excellent at what they do and I highly recommend.

-- Abandonment, Alcohol Misuse.
+- Abandonment, Alcohol Misuse, Bullying.

-- Body Image.
+- Body Image, Bereavement, anxiety.

 - Domestic Abuse, Financial Issues.

-- Relationship Problems, Weight Issues and work issues.
+- Relationship Problems, Weight Issues, and work issues.

-These are just a few area’s they cover there’s many more.
+These are just a few areas they cover there are many more.
 Ask your doctor about them if you feel their expertise is for you.
-I also believe if you have work issues you can be referred by Jobcenter Plus.
+I also believe if you have work issues you can be referred by Jobcentre Plus.